slipperyrockuniversity-cpsc317-fall2019/syllabus/FinalProjectOptions.md

 2. Make a predictive tool that helps manage fanatasy sports picks for a given sport.
 The application needs some form of interface and a way to store data from previous.
 3. Using [http://johnny-five.io/](http://johnny-five.io/) or Python create an IoT device that makes a web call and raises a flag if the team has won thier last game or lowers the flag if team has lost their last game.
 Example every day 3pm our device makes a web call and raises / lowers flags for all of the Pittsburgh Sports teams.
 It should also make this call on a button click so you can demo it in class.
 Style counts with a physical device
 4. Using [http://johnny-five.io/](http://johnny-five.io/) or Python create an IoT device that has a light that can change color.
 Build and deploy a website that can change the color of the devices.
 Style counts with a physical device.
 5. Build and deploy a web application that uses continous integration.
 It should have a front end that talk to an API and persists data into some form of database.
-Talk to some of the professors doing research and see what you can build them.
+Talk to some of the professors doing research and see what you can build them, build something that you think is awesome, use the Guilded Rose Example [https://github.com/CMMI-Institute/GuildedRose](https://github.com/CMMI-Institute/GuildedRose).
 6. Propose your own final project (using a scripting language), and get it approved.

 Extra credit will be given to anyone who receives a major award like a Nobel Prize for your work!